By: Fox Monstera, #WeLoveConsent Communications & Social Media Intern, DanceSafe, Sloane Ferenchak, #WeLoveConsent Coordinator, Editor

 Consent: What is it, and Why is it Important?

 Sexual assault, which is sexual contact or behavior that occurs without explicit consent, is pervasive in our society, and it affects people of all backgrounds and identities.
-It has long-lasting effects on people such as the potential for spreading STI’s, increased anxiety, stress, depression, PTSD and other health-related concerns.
+It can result in long-lasting such as STI transmission, increased anxiety, stress, depression, PTSD and other health-related concerns.
 Let’s look at the real-life reach of rape culture by examining some sexual assault statistics in America:

 - Every 98 seconds, an American is sexually assaulted (RAINN).